puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 ### Perspectives

-Event inspector can use three perspectives to correlate information about events:
+Event inspector can use three perspectives to correlate and contextualize information about events:

 * Classes
 * Nodes